PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

-# A LoD based Sequence Decoder (Beam Search)
+# A LoD-based Sequence Decoder
-Sequence Decoder is an operator that help generate sequences, it shares much logic with `dynamic_recurrent_op`, but some more codes to support beam search algorithm.
+In tasks such as machine translation and image to text, a **sequence decoder** is necessary to generate sequences.

-In text generation tasks, such as machine translation, a neural network is trained to rate candidate words given the context, a decoder will be used to select out good candidates as the next word and extend the prefix with the candidates.
+This documentation describes how to implement the sequence decoder as an operator.

-## Beam Search
+## Beam Search based Decoder
-Beam search is a heuristic search algorithm that explores a graph by expanding the most promising node in a limited set.
+The [beam search algorithm](https://en.wikipedia.org/wiki/Beam_search) is necessary when generating sequences, it is a a heuristic search algorithm that explores a graph by expanding the most promising node in a limited set.

-It is the core component of Sequence Decoder.
+In the old version of PaddlePaddle, a C++ class `RecurrentGradientMachine` implements the general sequence decoder based on beam search, due to the complexity, the implementation relays on a lot of special data structures, quite trivial and hard to be customized by users.

-In the original implementation of `RecurrentGradientMachine`, the beam search is a method in RNN, due to the complexity of the algorithm, the implementation is quite trivial and hard to reuse by another module.
+There are a lot of heuristic tricks in the sequence generation tasks, so the flexibliliby of sequence decoder is very important to users.

-During PaddlePaddle's refactoring work, some new concept is proposed such as `LoDTensor` and `TensorArray` that can better support sequence usage, and they can help to make the implementation of beam search based sequence decoder **more transparent and modular** .
+During PaddlePaddle's refactoring work, some new concept is proposed such as [LoDTensor](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/framework/lod_tensor.md) and [TensorArray](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/tensor_array.md) that can better support sequence usage, and they can help to make the implementation of beam search based sequence decoder **more transparent and modular** .

 ## Introducing the absolute-offset and relative-offset Level of Details (LoD)